settinger/training-charRNN-for-TF-2.5/README.md

-# Training a charRNN and using the model in ml5js
+# Training a charRNN and using the model in ml5js (hastily updated to work with TF 2.5)

 Multi-layer Recurrent Neural Networks (LSTM, RNN) for character-level language models in Python using Tensorflow and modified to work with [tensorflow.js](https://js.tensorflow.org/) and [ml5js](https://ml5js.org/)